AppliedDeepLearning/nn/README.md

 A neural network library with a high-level API built on top of TensorFlow.
-Most of the components are either tiny wrappers or aliases for the TensorFlow components and can be freely mixed with native TensorFlow code.
+Most of the components are either thin wrappers or aliases for the TensorFlow components and can be freely mixed with native TensorFlow code.

 <!-- TOC depthFrom:2 depthTo:3 withLinks:1 updateOnSave:1 orderedList:0 -->